Catastrophic overfitting can be induced with discriminative non-robust features: Geometry of CO

-\textbf{Meaningless perturbations} The fact that the curvature increases rapidly during CO, when the attack accuracy also increases, agrees with the findings of \citet{grad_align}, who claimed that CO happens as a result of gradient misalignment, \ie, the loss becomes highly non-linear and thus reduces the success rate of FGSM.
+\paragraph{High curvature leads to meaningless perturbations} The fact that the curvature increases rapidly alongside the FGSM accuracy during CO agrees with the findings of~\citet{grad_align}.
+The loss becomes highly non-linear and thus reduces the success rate of FGSM, which assumes a linear loss.
 To show that CO indeed occurs due to the increased curvature breaking FGSM, we visualise the adversarial perturbations before and after CO.
-As observed in~\cref{fig:adv_perturbations}, before CO, the adversarial perturbations point in the direction of $\mathcal{V}$, albeit with some corruptions originating from $\x$.
-Nonetheless, after CO, the new adversarial perturbations point towards meaningless directions; they do not align with $\mathcal{V}$ even though the network is heavily reliant on this information for classifying the data (cf.~\cref{sec:both_features}).
-This reinforces the idea that the increase in curvature indeed causes a breaking point after which FGSM is no longer an effective adversarial attack.
-We would like to highlight that this behaviour of the adversarial perturbations after CO is radically different from the behaviour on standard and robust networks (in the absence of CO) where adversarial perturbations and curvature are strongly aligned with discriminative directions~\citep{ilyas2019adversarial, jetley2018friends, fawzi2018empirical}.\looseness=-1
+As observed in~\cref{fig:adv_perturbations}, before CO, the adversarial perturbations are non-trivially aligned with $\operatorname{span}(\mathcal{V})$, albeit with some corruptions originating from $\x$.
+Nonetheless, after CO, the new adversarial perturbations point towards meaningless directions; they do not align with $\mathcal{V}$ even though the network is heavily reliant on this information for classifying the data\footnote{We also quantify this alignment in \cref{fig:alignment}.} (cf.~\cref{sec:both_features}).
+This reinforces the idea that the increase in curvature causes a breaking point after which FGSM is no longer effective.
+This behavior of adversarial perturbations after CO is different from the one on standard and PGD-AT networks in which the perturbations align with discriminative directions~\citep{fawzi2018empirical,jetley2018friends,ilyas2019adversarial,ortiz2020hold}.

+\paragraph{Two-phase curvature increase also occurs in naturally ocurring CO} In \cref{fig:curvature_cifar} we show the curvature when training on the original CIFAR-10 dataset with $\epsilon=\nicefrac{8}{255}$ (where CO happens for FGSM-AT).
+Similarly to our observations on the injected datasets, the curvature during FGSM-AT explodes along with the training accuracy while for PGD-AT the curvature increases at a very similar rate than FGSM-AT during the first epochs and later stabilizes.
+This indicates that our described mechanisms may as well apply to induce CO on natural image datasets.